-- 26 January 1951: the current Brazilian Medical Association (AMB) was created, focusing on defending ethical values and promoting physicians' professional practice and rights. - 1953: the first Brazilian Code of Medical Ethics was created. - 1957: the first Table of Fees for 2,040 procedures was released.
-The Commission of Medical Fees (Comissão de Honorários Médicos) started revising the Table periodically. - 1958: titles of specialists was awarded by the Specialty Societies. - 2000: the Project Guidelines (Projeto Diretrizes) was launched to enhance the development and work of the Specialty Societies. - 2003: the first edition of the Brazilian Hierarchical Classification of Medical Procedures (Classificação Brasileira Hierarquizada de Procedimentos Médicos, CBHPM) was published. - 2021: the Extraordinary COVID-19 Monitoring Committee (CEM COVID) was established, as an initiative that would become a beacon of guidance and a milestone in Brazil's response to the COVID-19 pandemic.
+- 26 January 1951: The current Brazilian Medical Association (AMB) was created, focusing on defending ethical values and promoting physicians' professional practice and rights. - 1953: The first Brazilian Code of Medical Ethics was created. - 1957: The first Table of Fees for 2,040 procedures was released.
+The Commission of Medical Fees (Comissão de Honorários Médicos) started revising the Table periodically. - 1958: Titles of specialists were awarded by the Specialty Societies. - 2000: The Project Guidelines (Projeto Diretrizes) was launched to enhance the development and work of the Specialty Societies. - 2003: The first edition of the Brazilian Hierarchical Classification of Medical Procedures (Classificação Brasileira Hierarquizada de Procedimentos Médicos, CBHPM) was published. - 2021: The Extraordinary COVID-19 Monitoring Committee (CEM COVID) was established, as an initiative that would become a beacon of guidance and a milestone in Brazil's response to the COVID-19 pandemic.
 To strengthen medical representation within the National Congress, the AMB created the Parliamentary Action Center (NAP), based in Brazil.
-The Alliance for Health in Brazil (ASB) collaborated with partner entities on initiatives to advance medicine. - 2023: the Brazilian Medical Demography 2022 was published as the most comprehensive study conducted on the reality of physicians working across Brazil.
+The Alliance for Health in Brazil (ASB) collaborated with partner entities on initiatives to advance medicine. - 2023: The Brazilian Medical Demography 2022 was published as the most comprehensive study conducted on the reality of physicians working across Brazil.